KordingLab/KordingLab.github.io/_people/eva_dyer.md

 ### Bio

 I am currently a Postdoctoral Fellow in the [Bayesian Behavior Lab](http://klab.smpp.northwestern.edu/wiki/index.php5/Main_Page) at the Rehabilitation Institute of Chicago, where I work with Konrad Kording on numerous projects related to large-scale neuroanatomy and optimization.
-Before joining, I completed my Ph.D. in Electrical & Computer Engineering at Rice University under the supervision of [Richard Baraniuk](http://web.ece.rice.edu/richb/).
-In 2007, I received a BSEE from the University of Miami with a double major in Audio Engineering and Physics.
+I completed my Ph.D. in Electrical & Computer Engineering at Rice University under the supervision of [Richard Baraniuk](http://web.ece.rice.edu/richb/) in 2014.
+Before that, I received a BSEE from the University of Miami, where I completed a double major in Audio Engineering and Physics.
+At Rice, I had the opportunity to co-design and serve as the Matlab content guru for the initial launch of [301x](https://www.edx.org/course/discrete-time-signals-systems-part-1-ricex-elec301-1x), an edX course on Discrete-Time Signals and Systems.
 While at the University of Miami, I worked for the Edward Arnold Center for Confluent Media Studies as a multimedia designer and an assistant sound designer for the documentary [One Water: A collaborative effort for a sustainable future](http://www.onewater.org/movie).
-In 2014, I co-designed and served as the Matlab content guru for the initial launch of [301x](https://www.edx.org/course/discrete-time-signals-systems-part-1-ricex-elec301-1x), an edX course on Discrete-Time Signals and Systems.

 <hr>

 ### In the pipeline...
 - E.L.
+Dyer, W.G.
+Roncal, H.L.
+Fernandes, D. Gürsoy, X. Xiao, J.T.
+Vogelstein, C. Jacobsen, K.P.
+Körding and N. Kasthuri: _Quantifying mesoscale neuroanatomy using X-ray microtomography_ ([Paper](http://arxiv.org/abs/1604.03629), [Data](http://github.com/neurodata/xbrain/tree/master/data))<br>

+- E.L.
 Dyer, T.A.
 Goldstein, R.J.
 Patel, K.P.
 Körding, and R.G.
 Baraniuk: _Sparse self-expressive decompositions for matrix approximation and clustering_ ([Paper](http://arxiv.org/abs/1505.00824), [Code]())<br>

 - E.L.
 Dyer\*, M. Azar\*, H.L.
 Fernandes, M. Perich, L.E.
 Miller, and K.P.
 Körding: _Cracking the neural code: A cryptography-inspired approach to brain decoding_ (\*authors contributed equally)<br>

 - E.L.
-Dyer, W.G.
-Roncal, H.L.
-Fernandes, D. Gürsoy, X. Xiao, J.T.
-Vogelstein, C. Jacobsen, N. Kasthuri\* and K.P.
-Körding\*: _Quantifying mesoscale neuroanatomy with X-ray microtomography_ ([CrossYourEyes](http://klab.smpp.northwestern.edu/wiki/images/1/1e/0072.gif)) (\*authors contributed equally)<br>

-- E.L.
 Dyer\*, W.G.
-Roncal\*, D. Gürsoy, K.P.
-Körding, N. Kasthuri: _Images to Knowledge: Towards an Integrated Approach for Neuroscience Discovery_ (\*authors contributed equally) <br>
+Roncal\*, D. Gürsoy, R. Vescovi, K.P.
+Körding, N. Kasthuri: _From sample to knowledge: Towards an integrated approach for neuroscience discovery_ (\*authors contributed equally) <br>
 <hr>

 ### Publications